Military Divorce Financial Planner Services

 Frequently Asked Questions

 TRICARE eligibility after divorce depends on whether you meet the 20/20/20 or 20/20/15 threshold.
-If you do not meet either threshold, continued coverage is available through CHCBP for up to 36 months.
-For couples near a threshold, the timing of the divorce decree can determine lifetime eligibility.
-This is a factor we analyze as part of our financial modeling.
+If you do not meet either, continued coverage through CHCBP is available for up to 36 months.
+For couples near a threshold, the timing of the decree can determine lifetime eligibility — a factor we analyze as part of every engagement.

 Ready to Discuss Your Situation?